It is what we do that matters. Not what we call ourselves.

 I have over 25 years of experience in writing, marketing, communications, mentoring, and social media, and I am still trying to work out what I will do when I grow up.

-I’m a mother to the two greatest humans on the planet and am married to Nick, a man with a kind heart and a cute bum.
+I’m a mother to the two greatest humans on the planet and am married to Nick, who I very much adore even after lockdown.
 I have the good fortune to be supported in so many different ways by a beautiful and bonkers array of friends and family for whom I am endlessly thankful.

 I like crispy bacon too much to ever be a vegetarian.